A federal judge in New York ruled that the Fox Entertainment Group Inc. series “Touch” doesn’t violate the copyright of author Everette Hallford.

 For more copyright news, click here.

 Tiffany & Co.
-(TIF) sued Costco Wholesale Corp.
-(COST) in New York claiming the retailer sells counterfeit Tiffany diamond engagement rings at discount big-box prices not befitting the mystique of its iconic blue box.
+(TIF:US) sued Costco Wholesale Corp.
+(COST:US) in New York claiming the retailer sells counterfeit Tiffany diamond engagement rings at discount big-box prices not befitting the mystique of its iconic blue box.

 While Costco sells high-end jewelry from Cartier, Breitling, Chanel and Movado, it isn’t authorized to sell Tiffany items, the New York-based jewelry retailer said in a complaint filed yesterday in federal court in Manhattan.